krthush/chathtml/README.md

 1. **Chat with AI**: Type your request in the chat interface (e.g., "Create a landing page for a coffee shop")
 2. **Upload Images**: Click the image icon to upload images.
 They'll be automatically hosted and available for use
 3. **AI Generates Code**: The AI will generate HTML code with your images and automatically update the editor
-4. **Edit Manually**: You can also manually edit the code in the middle panel
+4. **Edit in Code**: Manually edit the code in the middle panel using the Monaco editor
-5. **Live Preview**: See your changes instantly in the preview panel on the right
+5. **Edit in Preview**: Click anywhere in the preview to edit text directly!
+The preview is naturally editable
+6. **Save Changes**: After editing in preview, click "Save" to update the code editor (or "Discard" to undo with Ctrl+Z)
+7. **View Modes**: Test your page in mobile or desktop preview modes

 ## Learn More